20th anniversary Post-Expo event a huge success

-Post Expo 2016, held in Hong Kong on 24-26 May, has been hailed a huge success with numerous new product launches and more than 90 cutting-edge conference papers presented throughout the three-day show.
+Post-Expo 2016, held in Hong Kong May 24-26, has been hailed a huge success with numerous new product launches and more than 90 cutting-edge conference papers presented throughout the three-day show.

 “These technologies are the drivers of the industry and Post-Expo, as the world's leading postal industry technology event, is the ideal platform to showcase the latest innovations,” said Tony Robinson, founder of Post-Expo and CEO of event organizer UKI Media and Events.